TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

        ],
    ];

-The following table provides a brief description of each the various sections of :php:`$GLOBALS['TCA']['some_table']`.
+The following table provides a brief description of the various sections of :php:`$GLOBALS['TCA']['some_table']`.
 Each section is covered in more details in its own chapter.